-We welcome you to come and visit the Information Technology Help Desk.
-We are located in Burdick Hall room 106 on the first floor.
-If you would like to contact us, our number is (501) 450-3107 or email us at email@example.com.
+We welcome you to come and visit the Information Technology.
+We are located in Burdick Hall room 101 on the first floor.

 On-Campus Computer Labs

 There is no charge to connect your computer to the UCA campus network, but the setup and maintenance of your computer is your responsibility.
-UCA technical staff is not authorized to perform any type of work on your computer.
-If the installation of an ethernet adapter is necessary for your computer you can setup your computer yourself, but it is recommended that you take your computer to a service center of your choice (check the Yellow Pages) for the installation and configuration of your Ethernet adapter.
+UCA technical staff are not authorized to perform any type of work on your computer.
+If there is a problem with the network service itself please call the IT Helpdesk at 450-3107 and we will respond.

 It is important to have end-point protection software on your computer.
 If you do not currently have any, we strongly recommend you install one.
 There are a number of quality, no cost products available for your personal use.
 See the list here.